nvbangg/Nonstop_Audio_Only_for_Youtube_YTMusic/PRIVACY_POLICY.md

-# Privacy Policy for YouTube™ YTMusic™ Nonstop
+# Privacy Policy for Nonstop & Audio Only for Youtube YTMusic

+## Data and Privacy

+- **We do not collect, use, or share any personal data from users**

 ## Scope

-- Works only on `youtube.com` and `music.youtube.com` pages
+- Runs only on `youtube.com` and `music.youtube.com`
-- No access to other sites or personal data

-## How It Works
-- Injects a script to make the page appear always visible, block visibility change events, and keep activity timestamps updated to prevent auto-pause
-- All operations run locally in your browser; no network requests
+- Everything runs locally in your browser

-## Data and Third Parties
-- We do not collect, store, or transmit personal data.
-- No analytics, tracking, ads, or third‑party sharing.
+- No access to other sites or services

 ## Contact

 Questions?
 Contact: nvbangg@gmail.com